2023 Alf Engen Ski Museum Foundation Board of Trustees Bios

 Herbert C. Livsey

 Nathan Rafferty was named President & CEO of Ski Utah in October 2005.
-Before changing roles within the organization, he served as Ski Utah’s director of communications for seven years, with previous experience at Park City Mountain Resort.
+Before changing roles within the organization, he served as Ski Utah’s Director of Communications for seven years, with previous experience at Park City Mountain Resort.
 His responsibilities include continuing to promote Utah’s 15 mountain resorts with a budget of approximately $3.5 million.
 As past chair of the Utah Tourism Industry Association and vice-chair of the Utah Office of Tourism board of directors, he works on both promotion and legislative issues on a statewide level.
 A Utah native and Park City resident, Rafferty has worked in various capacities in Utah’s ski industry, starting as an intern with Ski Utah the summer he graduated from the University of Arizona in 1994.
 In 2007, and again in 2012, he was named one of Utah’s “100 Most Influential People” by Utah Business Magazine.
-He was also on their “40 Under 40” list in 2008, received the magazine’s highest accolade – CEO of the Year, for 2018, and, most recently, was awarded the Park City Area Lodging Association’s 2021 Double Black Diamond award for his inspiration in Utah’s tourism industry.
+He was also on their “40 Under 40” list in 2008, received the magazine’s highest accolade - CEO of the Year - in 2018, and, most recently, was awarded the Park City Area Lodging Association’s 2021 Double Black Diamond award for his inspiration in Utah’s tourism industry.

 Dr. Greg C. Thompson